ProstDev/codetober23/README.md

 ## What is #Codetober?

-Here in ProstDev we dedicate ourselves to share knowledge to everyone that needs it.
+Here in [ProstDev](https://www.prostdev.com/) we dedicate ourselves to share knowledge to everyone that needs it.
 Because of that, every October we create this series of 31 videos ranging from various tech topics.
+[See full playlist for previous years](https://www.youtube.com/playlist?list=PLb61lESgk6hhKwJpM565UJVS5CxVZ4D1u).

 That's right...we'll publish ONE VIDEO A DAY!